4th New Zealand Armoured Brigade: Italian Campaign

 In August the 18th Armoured Regiment during an attack on Castelle, were employed as gun tows for 6pdr and 17pdr guns, the guns crews being carried as tank riders.
 The brigade's next major engagement was to assist in the British Eighth Army's attack on the Adriatic end of the Gothic Line in September 1944.

 The final campaign began on 9 April 1945 with some New Zealand armoured units again being used as artillery support.
 A number of rivers blocked the advance and these were progressively assaulted by infantry and then in turn the armour moved up to support as bridges were constructed.
 By this point the German troops had begun surrendering in large numbers.

 With the final rivers behind them the bulk of the New Zealand armoured brigade raced to the city of Trieste where they accepted the surrender of the German garrison.
 Members of Josip Broz Tito's Yugoslav partisan army had also occupied the city and the presence of the New Zealanders in an area the Yugoslavs considered their spoils of war was not welcome.
 Tensions remained high, at one point escalating to a face off between 25 Yugoslav T-34s, which had entered the city, and the 19th Armoured Regiment.

 After the end of hostilities in Europe, the 4th New Zealand Armoured Brigade remained as a garrison force in Trieste for a month before surrendering most of their equipment to a British depot.
 Nevertheless, the brigade retained approximately 100 vehicles to form the core of an armoured force for future deployment to the Pacific theatre to conduct operations against the Japanese.
 However, with the war in the Pacific also drawing to a close these tanks were later retired and on 2 December 1945 the 4th New Zealand Armoured Brigade was officially disbanded.

 Reactivation

 The brigade was reformed in April 1953 to supervise the four Territorial Force armoured regiments of the New Zealand Division, which was designated for a war role against a Soviet invasion of the Middle East.
 Headquarters was located at Linton Military Camp in what was then the Central Military District.

-The 2nd and 3rd Armoured Regiments were placed in suspended animation, effectively disbanded, in 1956.
+The 2nd and 3rd Armoured Regiments were suspended, effectively disbanded, in 1956.
 However, in 1958 the 2nd Armoured Regiment was reactivated on 15 September 1958 as a Regular Force unit.
 It was then redesignated Queen Alexandra's Armoured Regiment and then The Queen Alexandra's Regiment RNZAC on 31 August 1959.
 In 1956, the Divisional Regiment, RNZAC, was redesignated 4th Armoured Regiment.

 The date the 4th Armoured Brigade was disestablished is not immediately clear, but on 1 June 1960 the 4th New Zealand Infantry Brigade Group was established to supervise Regular Force units.